 The college celebrated its 10th anniversary in 2015 with a year-long “GGC10” observance.
 As it enters its second decade, GGC continues to build upon its success in upholding its unique mission and vision.

-Today, the college enrolls almost 12,000 students.
+Today, the college enrolls more than 12,000 students.
 It is ranked as the most ethnically diverse Southern regional college by U.S. News & World Report (2015, 2016, 2017), which also ranks GGC as producing the second least student debt among Southern regional colleges.